appsparkler/study/web/security/kevin-class.md

     - use multifactor authentication for our registar
     - use DNSSEC (DNS SECurity Extensions)
 - secure your server
-- join the security communities
+- join the security communities - read blogs, attend confrences, stay in touch.